measure-infinity/mulan-code/README.md

 Please modify you own GPT-4 API key in `query.py`, which is utilized for planning during the generation process.
 We recommend GPT-4 for the planning which is the default model in the code.

-To generate an image with a complex prompt, first 'cd scripts', and then run
+To generate an image with a complex prompt, first `cd scripts`, and then run

 ```python
 from pipeline_sd import pipeline